TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 - [What are two ways you can use objects to organize code?](#objects-as-a-data-structure)
 - [What is a method?](#objects-as-a-design-pattern)
 - [What is the `this` keyword used for?](#this-keyword)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- [JavaScript Tutorial's article on the `this` keyword](https://www.javascripttutorial.net/javascript-this/) covers how `this` changes in various situations.